Online Stock Trading Review

 Why Choose Online Stock Trading?

-The top performers in our review are OptionsHouse, the Gold Award winner; TradeKing, the Silver Award winner; and optionsXpress, the Bronze Award winner.
-Here’s more on choosing a system to meet your needs, along with details on how we arrived at our ranking of 15 companies.
+The top performers in our review are OptionsHouse, the Gold Award winner; Fidelity, the Silver Award winner; and TradeKing, the Bronze Award winner.
+Here’s more on choosing a system to meet your needs, along with details on how we arrived at our ranking of 12 companies.

-In past, floor trading and phone trading, via communication with a broker who ordered and completed your trades, were the only choices for trading equity shares and other investment vehicles in the stock market.
-In the past few decades, online stock trading has replaced those dated means of stock buying and selling.
+In the past, floor trading and phone trading, via communication with a broker who ordered and completed your trades, were the only choices for trading equity shares and other investment vehicles in the stock market.
+In the past few decades, online stock trading has replaced those dated means of buying and selling stocks.
 Online discount brokers provide platforms from where anyone from a first-time trader to experienced day traders can research, monitor and order trades.

 What Every Online Investor Should Know

 When you're involved with trading in the stock market, you should understand as much as you can about how to trade stocks online and about the investments vehicles you choose to trade, as there are many choices and those choices comes with varying degrees of risk.
 As is the case in most situations, the higher the risk, the higher the potential loss but, conversely, the higher the potential payoff.
-Unlike investing in simple savings accounts or CDs, investing in the stock market has its risks as the market is in constant flux.
 Outside forces affect the performance of stocks, including natural disasters, weather, world events and even civil unrest in foreign countries.

 Risks vs. Reward